fls-bioinformatics-core/ngsarchiver/README.rst

 * ``checksums.md5``: MD5 checksum file
 * ``archiver_metadata.json``: metadata about the
   archiver, user and creation date of the copy.
+* ``symlinks``: a tab-delimted file listing each of the symlinks in the source directory along with their targets, and the path that the target resolved to (only present if the source contained symlinks)
+* ``broken_symlinks``: a file with the same format as the ``symlinks`` file above, but only containing information on the broken symlinks in the source directory (only present if the source contained broken symlinks)

 The copy will be aborted unconditionally for the following cases: